-China Airlines has announced plans for the retirement of all of its passenger version Boeing 747-400s in favour of the more economical Boeing 777-300ERs & Airbus A350-900XWBs.
-According to the Chairman of the company, the first 747-400 of the plan to be retired will leave Taiwan by late-2014.
-China Airlines is one of the largest 747 operators in the world and the last customer of the passenger version 747-400.
-The airline is undergoing fleet renewal process to enhance both its profitability & reputation.
+China Airlines has announced plans to retire its passenger Boeing 747-400s starting late-2014 in favor of the more economical Boeing 777-300ERs & Airbus A350-900XWBs.
+The Taiwanese airline is one of the largest 747 operators in the world and the last customer of the passenger 747-400.
+The airline is undergoing a much-needed fleet renewal process to enhance both its profitability and reputation.
 The first Boeing 747-400s of the plan to be retired will be N168CL and B-18251.
 In particular, B-18251, delivered in 1995, is the oldest 747 of the current China Airlines fleet.
 Over the past few years, China Airlines has retired a few 747-400s, of which 2 became the Boeing 747-400LCF “Dreamlifter”.

-China Airlines has ordered 10 Boeing 777-300ER & 14 Airbus A350-900XWB for its next generation long-haul fleet.
-The 777-300ERs will be replacements of the 747-400s while the A350-900XWB will be replacing the A340-300.
-The 777-300ERs will either be leased or sold to leasing companies.
-This indicates that China Airlines is not planning on using the aircraft kind for long and is planning on ordering other next generation aircraft, likely the Boeing 777X, 747-8, or the Airbus A350-1000XWB.
-Fleet renewal is crucial for China Airlines as it is directly linked to the unprofitability of the carrier.
-China Airlines has not been able to profit from many of its long haul routes due to the inefficiency of the aircraft kinds deployed on the particular routes.
+China Airlines has ordered 10 Boeing 777-300ER and 14 Airbus A350-900XWB for its next generation long-haul fleet.
+The 777-300ERs will be replacements of the 747-400s while the A350-900XWB will replace the A340-300.
+The 777-300ERs will either be leased or sold and leased back.
+This indicates that China Airlines is not planning on using the aircraft kind for the long-term and is planning on ordering other next generation aircraft, likely the Boeing 777X or the Airbus A350-1000XWB.
+Fleet renewal is crucial for China Airlines as it is directly linked to the underperformance of the carrier.
+Many of its long haul routes has not been profitable due to the inefficiency of the aircraft deployed.
 China Airlines mainly flies the Boeing 747-400 and the Airbus A340-300 to North American & European destinations.
 Ever since oil prices sky-rocketed to over 100 USD per barrel, the fuel-guzzling four-engine jets have made profiting a rather challenging task.
-Routes including the Taipei Taoyuan – New York JFK route have not been making money for years while the Taipei Taoyuan – London Heathrow nonstop route was cancelled due to heavy losses.
-Yet, the airline’s failure to decide the replacement for its 747s earlier and the delay of the Airbus A350 have forced the carrier to continue using out-of-date and inefficient jetliners while competitors are busy making profits & expanding networks utilising next-generation aircraft.
+The Taipei Taoyuan – New York JFK route has not been making money for years while the Taipei Taoyuan – London Heathrow nonstop route was cancelled due to heavy losses.
+Yet, the failure of the airline to promptly renew its long-haul fleet and the delay of the Airbus A350 delivery have forced the carrier to continue using out-of-date and inefficient jetliners while competitors, especially EVA Air, are busy making profits and expanding networks utilizing next-generation aircraft.

 China Airlines has had a successful medium/short-range fleet plan but a disastrous long-haul fleet plan.
-The Airbus A330-300 & Boeing 737-800 are extremely economical and the carrier is still placing orders for more of the kinds.
-The Boeing 747-400 & the Airbus A340-300 are, however, inefficient and unprofitable.
+The Airbus A330-300 and Boeing 737-800 are extremely economical and the carrier is still placing orders for more of the kinds.
+The Boeing 747-400 and Airbus A340-300 are, however, in serious needs of being replaced.
 While both are uneconomical, the A340-300 is even worse due to its lower capacity and worse in-flight performance.
-Also noteworthy is that China Airlines was the last customer of the passenger version Boeing 747-400.
 The cargo fleet plan wasn’t successful either.
-The 747-400F was first a great addition to the fleet and helped China Airlines Cargo become one of the largest cargo airlines in the world.
-However, ever since the global recession & the rise of smaller technological devices, the airline has been having troubles filling up its freighter jets.
-The airline’s cargo division hasn’t been able to make profits since a few years ago and has sent 3 747-400Fs to Victorville, an aircraft boneyard, for storage.
+The 747-400F was initially a great addition to the fleet and helped China Airlines Cargo become one of the largest cargo airlines in the world.
+However, ever since the global recession and the rise of smaller personal electronic devices (e.g. smart phones), the airline has been having troubles filling up its freighter jets.
+China Airlines Cargo has sent 3 747-400Fs to Victorville, an aircraft boneyard, for storage as a result.
 China Airlines currently operates 34 Boeing 747-400s, including 13 passenger-versions and 21 cargo-versions.
 The airline was the last customer of the passenger version 747-400.
-B-18215 was the last passenger 747-400 built and was delivered in 2005.
+B-18215 was the last passenger 747-400 built and delivered in 2005.